Round Top Lake Sunset

 Noble Lake Cows

-Noble Lake's shore was extensively post-holed by cow hooves, and the water had a lot of algae, moss, and that nasty cow smell that indicates you may want to find a better water source, if possible.
 The ranchers need to fence off part of the lake to keep it sanitary for backpackers and hikers.
-I don't mind the cows, or Sierra grazing, but adjustments must be made when the cows or the backpackers trash the terrain.
+I don't mind the cows or Sierra grazing, but adjustments must be made when cows or backpackers trash the terrain.

 The Kinney Lakes trail junction is 1.36 miles North of Ebbetts Pass.